bhushanpawr/My-SQL/README.md

 PRIMARY KEY - primary key doesn't allowes null value and it only accepts unique values

 FOREIGN KEY - foreign key prevents actions that could distroy link between tables

+## JOINS
+**INNER JOIN-** Returns records that have matching values in both tables.

+**LEFT JOIN-** Returns all records from left table, and the matched records from right table.

+**RIGHT JOIN-** Returns all records from right table, and the matched records from left table.

+**FULL OUTER JOIN-** Returns all records from left and right table.

+**SELF JOIN-** Returns records that have matching values in same table with different column.

+**CROSS JOIN-** Returns all records present in the first table multiplied by all records present in the second table.